National Australia Bank Modern Slavery and Human Trafficking Statement

 Training and communications

-In the 2017 financial year, NAB delivered a modern slavery training module as part of its annual risk awareness training.
+In the 2018 financial year, NAB included a modern slavery case study as part of the ESG risk module in its annual risk awareness training.
 This was rolled-out to employees in Australia, New Zealand and offshore branches (Asia, London and New York).
-NAB also incorporated information on modern slavery and human trafficking in communication which supported the roll out of its Human Rights Policy in November 2016.